icon to open the header menu

 We now see that, within the same need for the appreciation of function, architecture can take opposite approaches: seeing a building as an abstract design, or as a concrete construction.
 In his 1951 lecture, "Building, Dwelling, Thinking", Martin Heidegger offers a perspective on these two forms of architecture.
 He equates top-down and bottom-up to, respectively, building as erecting, and building as cultivating.
 Ultimately, both of these approaches relate to human dwelling in a given location.
 To dwell is an engagement of thought and of action, one which leads to the construction of buildings in particular locations, arguing for a contextual adequacy of human structures to their environment147 ( Heidegger, 1975) .
 This active existence in time and space, allowing for deliberate thought and action and resulting in a better structure also equates to Gabriel's concept of habitability:

-Habitability is the characteristic of source code that enables programmers coming to the code later in its life to understand its construction and intentions and to change it comfortably and confidently Software needs to be habitable because it always has to change What is important is that it be easy for programmers to come up to speed with the code, to be able to navigate through it effectively, to be able to understand what changes to make, and to be able to make them safely and correctly. ( Gabriel, 1998)
+Habitability is the characteristic of source code that enables programmers coming to the code later in its life to understand its construction and intentions and to change it comfortably and confidently Software needs to be habitable because it always has to change What is important is that it be easy for programmers to come up to speed with the code, to be able to navigate through it effectively, to be able to understand what changes to make, and to be able to make them safely and correctly. ( author, year)

 As Heidegger returns to the etymological root of dwelling ( bauern ) in order to connect it to the possible experience of the world humans can have through language, he grounds our experience in context.
 His though, between earth, man, techne and construction, hints at the essence that human construction—craft—as a consequence of thought and as a precedence to construction.
 Taking into account context and materiality, a final connection between software and architecture is actually with the field that predated, and complemented, architecture: craftsmanship.